isomerpages/govtech-siot/_starter-kit/6-extend-the-code.md

 collection_name: starter-kit
 ---

-Now that you know how to build the RIOTS Operating System and flash it into your RIOTS Board, you can further extend your RIOTS Development Kit for further applications.
+Now that you know how to build the RIOTS Operating System and flash it into your RIOTS Board,
+you can further extend your RIOTS Development Kit for further applications.

-An example case-study is SensorPod, a project deployed at CETRAN in NTU, which was built on the RIOTS DK.
+An example case-study is SensorPod, a project deployed at CETRAN in NTU, which was built on
+the RIOTS DK.

-We have extended RIOTS Operating System to include advanced features like physical tamper sensing, hot plug for sensors, bootloader, and over-the-air updating for environmental sensing of the vehicle test track.
+We have extended RIOTS Operating System to include advanced features like physical tamper
+sensing, hot plug for sensors, bootloader, and over-the-air updating for environmental sensing
+of the vehicle test track.
 The possibilities enabled by building on the RIOTS DK are boundless.
-Below are simple guides to help users get started with connecting to external sensors via RIOTS Operating System.
+Below are simple guides to help users get started with connecting to external sensors via
+RIOTS Operating System.

 ## Adding external sensors onto RIOTS

-We will be using a CO<sub>2</sub> and RH/T Sensor Module, named SCD30.
+We will demonstrate this feature of the RIOTS DK by using a CO<sub>2</sub> and RH/T Sensor Module, named SCD30.
 More details can be found on [Sensirion's website for SCD30](https://www.sensirion.com/en/environmental-sensors/carbon-dioxide-sensors-co2/).

 ### Connection Diagram
 ![Connection Diagram of SCD30](/images/riots-dk/extend-the-code/ext_sensor_1_connection_diagram.png)